What is the role of the Assistance Mechanism for the Atlantic Action Plan?

 - United Kingdom: firstname.lastname@example.org

 Approved by the European Commission in 2011, the Atlantic strategy identifies challenges and opportunities in the region and takes stock of existing initiatives that can support growth and job creation.
-The strategy will be implemented through an Action Plan in 2013 (Atlantic Action Plan).
+The strategy is implemented through the Atlantic Action Plan, which was developed in 2013.
 The Commission calls on stakeholders to help design concrete projects which would be able to benefit from EU funding.

 Coasts, territorial and jurisdictional waters of five EU member states (France, Ireland, Portugal, Spain and the United Kingdom, and their overseas territories, i.e. the Azores, the Canary Islands, French Guiana, Guadeloupe, Madeira, Martinique, Saint-Barthélemy and Saint-Martin), as well as international waters fall within the strategy's scope.
 The strategy does not cover the North Sea or the Arctic Ocean.
 A separate strategy exists for the latter.